2023 Best Social Sciences Schools in California

 Top 10 Best Social Sciences Schools

-Our 2023 rankings named Claremont McKenna College the best school in California for social sciences students.
-Claremont McKenna is a small private not-for-profit school located in the large suburb of Claremont.
+Our analysis found Claremont McKenna College to be the best school for social sciences students who want to pursue a degree in California.
+Claremont McKenna is a small private not-for-profit school located in the suburb of Claremont.

 After completing their degree, social sciences graduates from Claremont McKenna carry an average student debtload of $14,000.